Mateil04/bcg_analysis/README.md

 # BCG Analysis

+I built this package while analyzing UX behaviour: the objective is to measure in a simple, fast, but effective way, how the key features of an app/webpage impacts over the conversion.

-A feature importance analysis, using BCG (Growth-Share) matrix.
+It a feature importance analysis, using BCG (Growth-Share) matrix.

 This analysis help to identify key features, and groping or clustering them into 4 different categories, as the BCG matrix states (see link at the bottom for more information).